Forms Of Business Organization

 In choosing the right forms of business organization for your enterprise, you must consider the characteristics of an ideal form of organization.
 These are as follows:

-• Nature Of The Business: This is one of the most important factors you should consider in choosing forms of business organization.
-Businesses providing direct services like tailors, restaurants, and professional services like doctors, lawyers are generally organized as proprietary concerns.
-While businesses requiring pooling of skills and funds like accounting firms are better organized as partnerships.
-However, the manufacturing organizations of the large size commonly demand set up as private and public companies.
+Nature Of The Business: This is one of the most important factors you should consider in choosing forms of business organization.
+Businesses providing direct services like tailors, restaurants, and professional services like doctors, and lawyers are generally organized as proprietary concerns.
+While businesses requiring the pooling of skills and funds like accounting firms are better organized as partnerships.
+However, manufacturing organizations of large size commonly demand set up as private and public companies.

-The volume of risks and liabilities as well as the willingness of the owners to bear it is also an important consideration in choosing the right business entity.
+The volume of risks and liabilities as well as the willingness of the owners to bear them is also an important consideration in choosing the right business entity.

-List of 8 Different Forms of Business Organization
+List of 8 Different Types of Business Structure

 #1.
 Sole Proprietorship Company